hashicorp/envconsul/README.md

 # This specifies a prefix in Consul to watch.
 This may be specified multiple
 # times to watch multiple prefixes, and the bottom-most prefix takes
 # precedence, should any values overlap.
+Prefix blocks without the path
+# defined are meaningless and are discarded.
+If prefix names conflict with
+# secret names, secret names will take precedence.
 prefix {
   # This tells Envconsul to use a custom formatter when printing the key.
 The
   # value between `{{ key }}` will be replaced with the key.